IDMNYU/audiolab/docs/serge.md

 9. Q (filter quality) knob

 *Notes:*
+- Unlike Tcherepnin's later filter designs (such as the **VCFQ**), this filter lacks volt/octave scaling.
 - The 73-75 Filter, like all Serge filter circuits, can filter both audio range signals and low frequency control voltages.

 #### Gate #1, #2